A Day in the Life of a Parent

 Students enrolled: Abigail, Third Grade, Rachel, Tenth Grade

 On most days we are finished by three o’clock in the afternoon; however, many times this gets extended due to classes being held later, or too many interruptions throughout the day.
-Although no day is exactly the same, one thing I can always count on is logging into school and receiving a schedule of classes for the day.
+Although no day is exactly the same, one thing I can always count on is logging into school and receiving a schedule of classes for the day and the week.
 What a great help!!!!!!

 Another thing that is an enormous help to the students and learning coach are the online classes held each month.
 This gives the students time to interact with the teacher and other classmates and gives them some time away from their normal schedule, with a lot of interesting subjects being covered.
 It also gives mom time for herself or to concentrate on another student.
 PA Virtual is the right choice for our family because it helps me to give the children a well-rounded home education.